-As an educator, Reese serves as assistant dean and head of the Brass Department for Lynn University’s Conservatory of Music.
-He conducts master classes throughout the world as a trumpet artist and clinician for the Conn-Selmer Company and is in demand as a performer and adjudicator at international brass conferences and competitions.
-Reese has contributed articles to various brass publications and is the contributing editor of the International Trumpet Guild Journal’s Chamber Connection, a recurring column that deals with the many facets of brass chamber music.
+Reese focuses a great deal of his time on education serving as Assistant Dean and Brass Department Head for Lynn University’s Conservatory of Music.
+He is in great demand as a master clinician and frequently performs and adjudicates at international brass conferences and competitions.
+He has contributed articles to multiple brass publications and is the contributing editor of the International Trumpet Guild Journal’s Chamber Connection, a recurring column that deals with the many facets of brass chamber music.
+Reese has also written an iBook that utilizes Clarke’s Technical Studies to improve double tonguing entitled Repurposing Clarke.

 - B.M., Boston University